|

 old root will be unmounted; or a colon-separated pair of new

 root path and pivot destination for the old root.
-The new
+The new root

-to the other directory.
+the other directory.
 Both paths must be absolute, and are

 resolved in the container's file system namespace.

-This is for containers which have several bootable
+This is for containers which have several bootable directories

-directories in them; for example, several OSTree[4]
+in them; for example, several OSTree[4] deployments.
+It

-the initrd which normally select which directory to mount as
+normally select which directory to mount as the root and start

-the root and start the container's PID 1 in.
+the container's PID 1 in.

 Added in version 233.